Cyprus: Risk Assessment

 High Levels of Public and External Debt

-The public accounts surplus could increase with royalties on gas exploration.
-The primary surplus (i.e. excluding interest) and growth will ease the heavy burden, with 50% due to public-sector creditors (EU, Russia, etc.) mainly in euro and with medium to long-term maturities.
-The improvement derives to a great extent from good economic conditions, which is confirmed by the narrow equilibrium in the structural balance.
-However, the reduced influence of European institutions and the IMF since the end of the assistance program in 2016 could lead to a relaxation of efforts in what is a long-haul struggle.
+The low gas exploration royalties linked to the difficulties encountered at sea with Turkey do not allow the small government surplus to be increased.
+Despite the primary surplus (i.e. excluding interest) and growth, the heavy burden of debt, with 50% due to public-sector creditors (EU, Russia...), mainly in euro and with medium to long-term maturities is expected to increase as a result of the cost of liquidating the CCB.
+The reduced influence of European institutions and the IMF since the end of the assistance programme in 2016 could lead to a relaxation of efforts in what is a long-haul struggle.
 So, while administrative reform (promotion, wage structure, mobility) is progressing, that of the management of public-sector entities and local authorities, as well as privatizations (telecommunications, electricity) is falling behind.

-Poor manufacturing diversification (cheese, medications and electronics) explains the trade deficit (20% of GDP).
+Poor manufacturing diversification (cheese, medications, and electronics) explains the trade deficit (20% of GDP).
 Despite the services surplus (22%), the current account balance is negative because of outgoing dividends and interest payments.
 The current account is financed by FDIs in property and tourism and through bond issues.
 Meanwhile, significant sums come in from abroad (especially from Russia), but in the main only transit the country.
-Gross external debt represents seven times GDP.
-89% is held by the private sector, of which 60% corresponds to commitments from the special purpose vehicles intended to finance ship-owners or businesses without any real local activity.
-Nonetheless, the share owed by local borrowers still accounts for more than three times the GDP.
+Gross external debt represents 7 times GDP.
+89% is held by the private sector, of which 60% corresponds to commitments from the Special Purpose Vehicles intended to finance ship-owners or businesses without any real local activity.
+Nonetheless, the share owed by local borrowers still accounts for more than 3 times GDP.

 A Minority Government

-The May 2016 parliamentary elections confirmed the President’s conservative Democratic Rally Party (Disy) as the largest party in parliament with 18 seats out of 56.
-With sixteen MPs from the Progressive Party of Working People (Akel, left-wing) on the opposition benches, President Anastasiades and his government need to find circumstantial majorities with the nine centrist members of the Democratic Party (Diko) and members of the five small parties by combining fiscal restructuring measures, with social measures such as the introduction of a national health system in 2019.
-Despite the failure of negotiations between the governments of the Island’s Greek and Turkish communities aimed at ending the division of the country, the economic recovery should be enough to ensure the President’s re-election in February 2018.
+The May 2016 parliamentary elections confirmed the President's conservative Democratic Rally Party (Disy) as the largest party in parliament with 18 seats out of 56.
+With 16 MPs from the Progressive Party of Working People (Akel, left-wing) on the opposition benches, President Anastasiades and his government need to find circumstantial majorities with the nine centrist members of the Democratic Party (Diko) and members of the five small parties by combining fiscal restructuring measures with social measures, such as the introduction of a national health system in 2019.
+Despite the failure of negotiations between the governments of the Island's Greek and Turkish communities aimed at ending the division of the country, the economic recovery was enough to ensure the President's re-election in February 2018 with 56% of the votes against the representative of Akel.